swalker-sada/anthos-practice/platform_admins/docs/distributed-relational-database.md

 ## What is CockroachDB?

+CockroachDB is a distributed relational database management system implemeting PostgreSQL semantics.
+It is an active-active database system that ensures transactional consistency of any transaction across its instances: independent of the instance a transaction is executed, all other instances are transactional updated and consistent.

+In context of the Anthos Multicloud Workshop 6 CockroachDB instances are deployed, 3 in the Google Cloud cluster, and 3 in the EKS cluster.
+All form a single CockroachDB cluster and the database that hosts the data of Bank Of Anthos spans all 6 nodes across the two clusters in the two clouds.

 ## Creating a transaction using Bank Of Anthos

 ## Connecting to the database using the CLI